marcoskubis/avhCreator/README.md

 </pre>

 ### Running
-First, download the `avhCreator` file from this repository.
+First, download the `avhCreator` file from this repository.<br />
-In terminal run this command:
+Open terminal as Administrator and run this command:
 <pre>
 cd /location/of/avhCreator/file
 php avhCreator &ltserverName&gt &ltpublicFolder&gt